noppanut15/depthviz/README.md

 * `Time`: The time in seconds (e.g., `0`, `1`, `2`, ...).
 * `Depth`: The depth in meters (e.g., `10`, `9`, `8`, ...).

-**You don't need to record the depth at every second.** Record the depth at each time point where a depth marker is visible in your footage. `depthviz` will calculate the depth at the missing time points.
+**You don't need to record the depth at every second.** Record the depth at each time point where a depth marker is visible in your footage. `depthviz` will interpolate the depth values between the recorded points to create a smooth depth profile.

 Here is an example of a manual mode input file: